Emulator Issues #3866

 that would "solve" your problem

-#6 Updated by justin.sweglar about 9 years ago
+#6 Updated by justin.sweglar over 9 years ago

 The real wiimote would normally go off the screen while turning in metroid.
 But I suppose if it causes problems you could make it a option.
 I don't like the idea of having to press an extra button just to do it.
 But a selectable option to turn it on or off wouldn't be bad.

-#7 Updated by Billiard26 about 7 years ago
+#7 Updated by Billiard26 over 7 years ago

 - Status changed from New to Invalid